-Tenable One has two products - Attack Path Analysis and Tenable Identity Exposure - that have a product page called Attack Path.
-Both products have similar search functionalities, where you can visualize an attack path by providing a start point and an end point (asset).
+Tenable One includes multiple products that have a product page called Attack Path.
+Each product has similar search functionalities, where you can visualize an attack path by providing a start point and an end point (asset).

 This document describes some of the main use cases and differences between the Attack Path modules of each product so that you can maximize your experience within the platform.